J. R. Moehringer

-John Joseph Moehringer (born December 7, 1964), known by his pen name J. R. Moehringer, is an American journalist, memoirist, and biographical ghostwriter.
+John Joseph Moehringer (born December 7, 1964), known by his pen name JR Moehringer, is an American journalist, memoirist, and biographical ghostwriter.
 In 2000, he won the Pulitzer Prize for newspaper feature writing.

 He collaborated on the 2021 film adaptation of his memoir, The Tender Bar (2005).

 Early life and education

 Moehringer was born to Dorothy and "Johnny Michaels" (John Moehringer), a WOR-FM radio DJ, in New York City and raised by a single mother in Manhasset, New York and Scottsdale, Arizona.
 He graduated from Saguaro High School in Scottsdale in 1982 and "graduated by a hair's breadth" from Yale University in 1986.
-His mother died in 2020.
+His mother died in August 2019.